OCamlPro/alt-ergo/docs/sphinx_docs/Input_file_formats/Native/01_declaration_of_symbols.md

 ```
 However, handling universally-quantified axioms is challenging for this kind of solvers.
 It is necessary to create 'instances' of those axioms in order to use them, and the number of instances can quickly become overwhelming.

-In Alt-Ergo, one can simply write
+In Alt-Ergo's native language, one can simply write
 ```
 logic ac f: int, int -> int
 ```